 This was one of a series of Tiffany books that Jackie worked on with Tiffany design director, John Loring.
 Loring remembered Jackie's irreverent and off-kilter sense of humor.
 When they'd discovered the book format worked, she told him, "Oh John!
 Isn't it wonderful?
 Now we can just go on and on.
 Next we'll do Tiffany Mushrooms."
 CLICK THE PHOTO OF LORING AND JACKIE FOR MORE.

 Here's the paperback version of a book Jackie did with Stewart Udall and photographer Jerry Jacka.
 She knew Udall from the Kennedy White House.
 He re-connected with her at Doubleday and persuaded her to come out to the Southwest for a hiking trip.
 They retraced Coronado's trail through Arizona and New Mexico.
 She loved Udall, but didn't like the first version of his text and sent it back to him for revision.
 CLICK THE PHOTO OF UDALL AND JACKIE FOR MORE.

-Jackie first met French photojournalist Marc Riboud in Paris when she was still married to Onassis.
-They later became friends and Jackie commissioned Riboud's book, CAPITAL OF HEAVEN (1990), containing his photos of a Chinese mountain often visited by lovers and newlyweds.
-She met Riboud once while he was working in China and was so enchanted at not being recognized there, that she agreed to have their photo taken together at a Chinese photo studio that specialized in wedding pictures.
+Jackie first met French photo-journalist Marc Riboud in Paris when she was still married to Onassis.
+They later became friends and Jackie commissioned Riboud's book, CAPITAL OF HEAVEN (1990).
+He photographed a Chinese mountain often visited by lovers and newlyweds.
+She once met Riboud once while he was working in China.
+She was so enchanted at not being recognized there, that she agreed to have their photo taken together at a Chinese photo studio that specialized in wedding pictures.
 When Riboud met Jackie again at a party in her New York apartment, he teased her by saying, "I have the picture of your wedding with me.
 Voila!"
 CLICK THE PHOTOGRAPH OF JACKIE AND RIBOUD FOR MORE.